-% of persons in income quartile who have taken loan from sources in last 2 years
+Percentage of persons in income quartile who have taken loan from sources in last two years

-Loan sources Lowest income quartile income income Highest income
+Loan sources Lowest income quartile Second income quartile Third income quartile Highest income quartile

-Relatives / friends 39.2 34.4 33.2 32.0
+Relatives/friends 39.2 34.4 33.2 32.0

 Moneylenders 39.8 33.2 25.8 14.8

 Banks 9.6 20.7 33.3 45.8

-Self help groups 9.7 8.4 3.3 3.4
+Self-help groups 9.7 8.4 3.3 3.4

-Co-operative societies 5.4 4.9 6.5 7.4
+Cooperative societies 5.4 4.9 6.5 7.4

-Chit funds / NBFC 1.6 1.9 1.5 1.2
+Chit funds/NBFC 1.6 1.9 1.5 1.2

 Microfinance Institutions 1.1 1.4 1.2 0.9

 Others 1.0 0.9 0.8 1.4

-Medical and financial emergencies were the main reason for household borrowing accounting for 42 percent of all loans made in the past two years.
-For the lowest income quartile population, the incidence of emergency loans was highest at almost 50 percent, with the top three loan sources being moneylenders, friends & relatives and SHGs.
-Nearly 90 percent of Survey respondents in this quartile relied on informal sources for credit.
-In the highest income quartile, the incidence of emergency loans was around 35 percent, mostly for financial emergencies.
+made in the past two years.
+For the lowest income quartile population, the incidence of emergency loans was highest at almost 50 per cent, with the top three loan sources being moneylenders, friends and relatives and SHGs.
+Nearly 90 per cent of Survey respondents in this quartile relied on informal sources for credit.
+In the highest income quartile, the incidence of emergency loans was around 35 per cent, mostly for financial emergencies.
 The Survey results on incidence of financial and medical emergency loans among the various income quartiles revealed that medical emergencies were particularly high for the lowest income quartile.
 Loans for medical emergencies decline substantially as income levels increase.
 Loans taken for emergency purposes created an unsustainable amount of debt for the lowest income segment with outstanding debts out of emergency loans resulting in debt on average exceeding a full year's earnings.

 The high dependence on informal sources in turn implies that bulk of the borrowing by the very poor is at very high interest rates.
-Almost half the loans taken by the lowest income quartile carry annual interest rates above 36 percent (Figure 7).
+Almost half the loans taken by the lowest income quartile carry annual interest rates above 36 per cent (Figure 7).
 While the majority of small loans by banks are at low interest rates, only a small fraction of the loans the poor get are from banks.
 It appears that the low interest rate ceiling may be a factor leading to the higher-credit-risk poor being denied credit by the formal sector.